Last modified on August 4, 2023

 - Did you have trouble locating the MC/EEC/ESC?
 If so, why?

-If you are in a pop group (check Slack), you’ll be analyzing one of these two recent R&B hits that borrow elements from soul and gospel.
+If you are in a pop group (sign up on Blackboard), you’ll be analyzing one of these two recent R&B hits that borrow elements from soul and gospel.
 Both “Same Drugs” by Chance the Rapper and “Broken Clocks” by SZA are very interesting lyrically as well as tonally.

 Some thoughts to inspire you: